libp2p/universal-connectivity-workshop/en/rs/02-tcp-transport/lesson.md

 }
 ```

-After making these changes to your peer, go ahead and hit the `c` key to check your solution.
+After making these changes to your peer, hit the `c` key to check your solution.
 If you did everything correctly, your peer will dial the remote peer and print connection events when it connects or disconnects.

 ## Testing Your Implementation